 If a child is ill with sickness and diarrhoea the school requires that they be kept at home for 48 hours from the last episode of diarrhoea or vomiting.
-This is in line with guidance from the Health Protection Agency.
+This is in line with the NHS guidelines.

 Parents are expected to inform the school of any infectious diseases as soon as possible.

 This is a very common problem in schools, which is easily treatable at home.
 Treatments can be purchased at the chemist.
 If you do discover head lice and would like more information on what they are and how to treat them please follow this link.
 NHS -Head lice If you prefer, we can also give you advice in school, please come in and ask.

 Ringworm is another occasional problem in schools, which is easily treatable.
 It appears as a circular red or silvery patch of skin that may be scaly, inflamed and itchy.
 There is no need for your child to be off school once treatment has started.
 If you think your child may have ringworm please consult you local pharmacist or doctor for treatment.
 More information can be found by following this link.
 NHS-Ringworm

 The Area Child Protection Committee, with members from Social Care, Health Departments, Police, NSPCC, the Education Department and others, have published procedures on Child Protection.
 The procedures give clear instructions for school staff to inform Social Care immediately of any allegation of abuse or non-accidental injury.
 It is the duty of the school to follow these instructions.
 Parents/carers are informed as soon as possible.
 A copy of the school’s Child Protection Policy is available on Policies page.

 Your school nursing service can work both in school and out of school to help provide or find you support about:-